Website & blogs © Louis Kraft 2013-2020

 The above words were the last words my father said to me, for the next day (a Sunday and Valentine’s Day) when my Japanese lady (Cindy Tengan) and I arrived to see him he was no longer in his room.

 Instead he was half on and half off a bed in a room with other people on beds.
 Worse, he had pulled a cord that fed him air (the first time he had one) from his nose and it dangled from his bed.
 I went to the desk and asked for a nurse.
 After she got him back on the bed with the air in place I demanded to see someone in authority.
 “Keep my father alive!”
 The cold answer was “Show us proof you can demand this.”
-Cindy and I raced to my father’s house and tore it apart.
+Cindy and I raced to my father’s house a little over a mile away and tore it apart.
 We couldn’t find his living trust.
 Did he give me a copy?
 I didn’t think so.
 We raced to my house and tore it apart.
 No trust.
-During this time I had placed 10-15 calls to my sister’s home and cell phones and left messages with no return calls.
+During this time I had placed 10–15 calls to my sister’s home and cell phones and left messages with no return calls.

 Cindy and I sped back to the convalescent home.
 My father wasn’t in the room.
 “Where is he?”
 “He’s been moved to the Northridge Hospital” (this is where my brother had been helicoptered after dying on a bank below the 101 freeway in March 1990).
-My daughter and her mother arrived at the home and in two cars we drove to the hospital.
+My daughter and her mother arrived at the home and in two cars we drove to the hospital, which was about a mile away.
 They took us to a room (memories of my brother Lee, for in 1990 the first thing out of my mouth after being taken to a room with my father was, “Is my brother alive?”)
 I asked the fatal question: “Is my father alive?”
 “Yes.”
 “Keep him alive.”
 “Do you have authority?”
 “Yes.”
 I didn’t have the trust that gave me authority, but they didn’t ask to see proof.